shamrice/COBOL-Examples/json_generate/README.md

 Note: You may have to ```sudo ldconfig``` after making and installing the libjson-c library for the GnuCOBOL build script to pick it up.

-GnuCOBOL compile configuration with the JSON library is done using the following flag:
+Configuring GnuCOBOL compilation with the JSON library is done by adding the following flag:
 ```./configure --with-json```

 If successful, ```cobcrun --info``` should display: